vyse12138/vyse12138/README.md

 ## Hi there, I'm Yulei <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

-I'm a student currently, with a degree in software engineering.
+I'm a student, with a degree in software engineering.
 Frontend development is what I'm passionate for.

 If you happen to speak Chinese, you can also call me 小诸.